maria-neto/devops-23-24-JPE-1231842/CA1/README.md

         this.jobYears = jobYears;
         }
 ```

 After all the alterations were implemented, the commands used previously were applied in order to commit
 and push the changes to the remote repository.
-An issue was created to keep track of the changes made to the project, and
+Several **issues** were created to keep track of the changes made to the project, and
-a reference to the issue (#2) was added to the commit message.
+a reference to the issue, in this case issue #2, was added to the commit message.
 ```bash
 git add .
 git commit -m "#2 created methods to validate arguments"